 Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-Learn how to manage expectations in a relationship
+Learn what to expect in a relationship – and what to forget

-What if the amount of bickering in your relationship could be substantially reduced or eliminated completely – almost immediately?
+What if you could solve arguing in your relationship almost immediately?
 It’s possible.
 Expectations in a relationship form the basis of whether or not the partnership works for both people.
 By shifting your mindset, your relationship can become happier, more peaceful and more productive.

 Why expectations in a relationship can cause problems